snowflakedb/snowpark-python/README.md

 VS code doesn't have "Source Root" so you can skip this step if you use VS Code.

 #### Setup Python Interpreter
-[Configure Pycharm][config pycharm interpreter] to use the previously created Python virtual environment.
+[Configure Pycharm interpreter][config pycharm interpreter] to use the previously created Python virtual environment.

 ## Samples